ghi-electronics/Documentation/hardware/sitcore/som.md

 The SCM20260D uses the same 200 pin SO-DIMM socket that was originally made for DDR2 memory modules.
 You can make a custom SO-DIMM SITCore circuit board by adding the appropriate SO-DIMM socket to your circuit board.

 > [!Tip]
 > Make sure to expose the required pins in your design.
 Specific pins are needed for device programming, updates, recovery, and WiFi firmware updates.
-See device specifications for details.
+See the [**Special Pins**](../../software/tinyclr/special-pins.md) page and the device specifications for details.

 SO-DIMM stands for Small Outline Dual Inline Memory Module.
 There are two different 200 pin SO-DIMM sockets, those made for DDR memory and those made for DDR2 memory.
 They are identical except for the orientation notch which is in a slightly different position.
 These sockets are not interchangeable.
 There is also a 204 pin SO-DIMM socket for DDR3 memory with the notch positioned closer to the center of the module.